-Reading Standards for Literacy in Science and Technical Subjects
+Reading Standards for Literacy in Science and Technical Subjects analyze the specific results based on explanations in the text.

 RLST 11-12.2: Determine the central ideas or conclusions of a text; summarize complex concepts, processes, or information presented in a text by paraphrasing them in simpler but still accurate terms.